Facing my fears.

 Crash and Burn Part II

-· Pictures of people my friends don't know well, including my cousins, doing amazing things like leaping over hot flames or over giant hurdels on motor cross bicycles.
+Pictures of people my friends don't know well, including my cousins, doing amazing things like leaping over hot flames or over giant hurdels on motor

 FLastly, a few words about the way we react to “tone”.